-510(k) Clearance Pathway.
-When a 510(k) clearance is required, we must submit a premarket notification to the FDA demonstrating that our proposed device is "substantially equivalent" to a previously cleared and legally marketed 510(k) device or a device that was in commercial distribution before May 28, 1976 for which the FDA has not yet called for the submission of a premarket approval application, which is commonly known as the "predicate device."
-A device is substantially equivalent if, with respect to the predicate device, it has the same intended use and has either (i) the same technological characteristics or (ii) different technological characteristics and the information submitted demonstrates that the device is as safe and effective as a legally marked device and does not raise different questions of safety or effectiveness.
+510(k) Clearance Pathway When a 510(k) clearance is required, we must submit a premarket notification to the FDA demonstrating that our proposed device is "substantially equivalent" to a previously cleared and legally marketed 510(k) device or a device that was in commercial distribution before May 28, 1976 for which the FDA has not yet called for the submission of a premarket approval application, which is commonly known as the "predicate device."
+A device is substantially equivalent if, with respect to the predicate device, it has the same intended use and has either (i) the same technological characteristics or (ii) different technological characteristics and the information submitted demonstrates that the device is as safe and effective as a legally marketed device and does not raise different questions of safety or effectiveness.
+In 2019, the FDA released an optional Safety and Performance Based Pathway for 510(k) clearance, which allows a submitter to demonstrate that an eligible new device of a well-understood type meets FDA-identified performance criteria to demonstrate that the device is as safe and effective as a legally marketed device.
 By law, the FDA is required to clear or deny a 510(k) premarket notification within 90 days of submission of the application.
 As a practical matter, clearance often takes significantly longer.
 The FDA may require further information, including clinical data, to make a determination regarding substantial equivalence.
 If the FDA determines that the device, or its intended use, is not substantially equivalent to a previously-cleared device or use, the FDA will issue a not substantially equivalent decision.
-This means the device cannot be cleared through the 510(k) process and will require marketing authorization through the premarket approval pathway.
-We obtained 510(k) clearance for our Flexitouch system in October 2006 and for a discontinued predecessor system in July 2002.
+This means the device cannot be cleared through the 510(k) clearance for our Flexitouch system in October 2006 and for a discontinued predecessor system in July 2002.
 In September 2016, we received 510(k) clearance from the FDA for the Flexitouch system for treating lymphedema of the head and neck.
-In June 2017, we announced that we received 510(k) clearance from the FDA for the Flexitouch Plus, the third-generation version of our Flexitouch system.
-We obtained 510(k) clearance for our Actitouch system in June 2013 and our Entre system in May 2015.
+In June 2017, we announced that we received 510(k) clearance for our Actitouch system in June 2013 and our Entre system in May 2015.

-Premarket Approval Pathway.
-A premarket approval application must be submitted to the FDA if the device cannot be cleared through the 510(k) process.
+Premarket Approval Pathway A premarket approval application must be submitted to the FDA if the device cannot be cleared through the 510(k) process.
 The premarket approval application process is much more demanding than the 510(k) premarket notification process and requires the payment of significant user fees.
-A premarket approval application must be supported by valid scientific evidence, which typically requires extensive data, including but not limited to technical, preclinical, clinical trials, manufacturing and labeling to demonstrate to the FDA's satisfaction reasonable evidence of safety and effectiveness of the device.
+A premarket approval application must be supported by valid scientific evidence, which typically requires extensive data, including but not limited to technical, pre-clinical, clinical trials, manufacturing and labeling to demonstrate to the FDA's satisfaction reasonable evidence of safety and effectiveness of the device.